calcanthum/alembiq/README.md

 Please note that this workbench is still under development and may not have all the features and capabilities you might expect from a complete computational chemistry toolset.
 However, we are actively working on expanding its functionality and adding more tools in the future.

 ## Getting Started

+### Database Schema

+For the functionality of this workbench, you need to have a PostgreSQL table `named molecules` with the following columns:

+- `smiles`
+    - Stores the Simplified Molecular Input Line Entry System (SMILES) representation of the molecule.
+- `molblock`
+    - Stores the molfile (MOL) Block representation of the molecule.
+- `inchi`
+    - Stores the International Chemical Identifier (InChI) of the molecule.
+- `iupac`
+    - Stores the International Union of Pure and Applied Chemistry (IUPAC) name of the molecule.
+- `friendly`
+    - Stores a user-friendly, common name of the molecule.

 To use the workbench, you will need to have Python installed on your system.
 Additionally, make sure you have the required dependencies listed in the `requirements.txt` file.